xzel23/utility/README.md

 ### Using SLF4J with different logging frameworks

-Just to save the time searching the internet for this:
+Just to save time searching the internet for this:

 * **JUL (java.util.logging)**